Wajih-O/people-counter-openvino/README.md

 ### Software

-This implementation is dockerized (self-contained) with multiple services/components:
+This implementation is docker-compose based (self-contained) with multiple services/components:

 1. **people-counter** service containing the core and UI services:
     1. A core application/command that processes the input video frame by frame, detects the person and publishes the statistics to MQTT and the output frames to **ffserver**